coder/coder-doctor/README.md

 ### Kubernetes

-- Kubernetes Version: checks the cluster version for compatibility with the requested version of Coder.
+- Kubernetes Version: checks that the selected Coder version is compatible with the Kubernetes control plane.
 - Helm Version: checks the locally-installed Helm version for compatibility with the requested version of Coder.
 - Kubernetes RBAC: checks that the service account has the required permissions to run Coder.
-- Kubernetes Resosurces: checks that the cluster has the required resource types available to run Coder.
+- Kubernetes Resources: checks that the cluster has the required resource types available to run Coder.

 ## Usage